Follow me on Twitter!

 If you picked B, you have actually selected to lose 12 instead of 10 pounds this year.
 Why do many people choose B instead of A?
 Psychologically, we’re more motivated to take action if we believe success is more immediate and within reach.
 The key, therefore, is to subdivide your resolution into small, measurable, and highly doable parts.
 If you use a scheduler, incorporate the parts onto your calendar.
 As you accomplish each small goal, check it off in writing and feel the sense of progress and accomplishment.
 Divide and conquer your way to success!

-For more tips on ways to be highly effective, download free excerpts of my publications (click on titles or covers): "The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits," and "Confident Communication for Female Professionals."
+For more tips on ways to be highly effective, download free excerpts of my publications (click on titles or covers): "The 7 Keys to Life Success," "How to Let Go of Negative Thoughts and Emotions," and "Confident Communication at the Workplace."

 3. Bribe Yourself

 Accomplishing your resolutions can and should be fun and enjoyable!
 One of the ways to make it so is to bribe yourself with small rewards along the way, and a large one upon completion.
 When I write long and tedious reports, I sometimes promise myself a cup of gourmet coffee after finishing each section, and a deep tissue massage after the entire report is done.
 What are some enjoyable rewards you can give to yourself along the way as you realize your goals?

 4. Enrich Your Journey: Create Inspiration, Bonding, and Meaning